 - To get the best Banff Gondola price for the day and time you want, it’s recommended to book in advance.
 Prices will increase as the date approaches.

-- Selecting a mid week date in the off season (outside of June-September) will yield cheaper prices.
+- Selecting a mid-week date in the off-season (outside of June-September) will yield lower prices.

 - Group rates are available for groups over 15.
 Bookings must be made 48 hours in advance.